 - Treatment with fosinopril is often long-term unless you experience an adverse effect.
 Continue to take the tablets unless you are advised otherwise.

 Can fosinopril cause problems?

-Important: if you experience any of the following rare but serious symptoms, stop taking fosinopril and contact your doctor for advice straightaway:
+Important: if you experience any of the following potentially serious symptoms, stop taking fosinopril and contact your doctor for advice straightaway:

 - Any difficulty breathing, or swelling of your face, mouth, tongue or throat.
 These are signs of an allergic reaction.

 - Any yellowing of your skin or the whites of your eyes.
 These may be signs of a liver problem called jaundice, which is a rare side-effect.